LiberTEM/LiberTEM/docs/source/install.rst

     immediately active in the Python environment.

-    Installing from a git clone in editable mode is the correct setup for development work and currently the preferred setup to run LiberTEM until the code base has stabilized and we offer maintenance releases.
+    Installing from a git clone in editable mode is the correct setup for development work and using :ref:`the latest features in the development branch <continuous>`.
+Installing from PyPI is easier and preferred for new users.

 .. include:: _single_node.rst